UnitDan/fairness_at_a_glance/README.md

 ## 🚀 4.
 Training

 ### **Financial Risk Prediction**
+First, download the ACSIncome and ACSEmploy datasets [here](https://pan.baidu.com/s/1wev6oLlQm87njirFRT0N1w?pwd=vkk2), and put the csv files in the `financial/data/2018/1-Year` folder.

-Just run the following script to train the models on all datasets and sensitive attributes:
+Then just run the following script to train the models on all datasets and sensitive attributes:

 ```bash
 cd financial